 “If a man were called to fix the period in the history of the world, during which the condition of the human race was most happy and prosperous, he would, without hesitation, name that which elapsed from the death of Domitian to the accession of Commodus.” ~ Edward Gibbon in Decline and Fall of the Roman Empire.
-Gibbon is talking about the period between 96 and 180 AD, the reign of Nerva, Trajan, Hadrian, Antoninus Pius and Marcus Aurelius—who are collectively known as “The Five Good Emperors.”
+Gibbon is talking about the period between 96 and 180 AD: the reign of Nerva, Trajan, Hadrian, Antoninus Pius and Marcus Aurelius.
+These five rulers are collectively known as “The Five Good Emperors.”

-Marcus Aurelius buried the Roman Empire when he made the stupid decision to designate his insane son Commodus as his successor to the Roman throne.
+Marcus Aurelius buried the Roman Empire when he made the decision to designate his unwise son Commodus as his successor to the Roman throne.
 Commodus inherited a reasonably fine empire in 180, but by 192, when he was assassinated in his bathtub, all characteristics of the Roman Empire’s power and culture were tottering, crumbling, and vanishing.
-When the Roman Empire entered the third century, its political structure was ossified and its military was demoralized.
+When the Roman Empire entered the third century, its political institutions were ossified and its military was demoralized.
 The barbarians from Eastern Europe to Central Asia realized that the Empire was not capable of defending itself, and they started sacking Roman cities and towns.

 The Romans had a premonition that their civilization was coming to an end.
 They lamented about their fate in letters, plays, poems, and treatises.
 They blamed the politicians, the military leaders, the barbarians, and the Gods for their travails.
 What actions did they take to save their civilization?
 Hardly anything was done to reform the political system, cure the economy, and strengthen the military.
 Assassinations, coups, civil wars, and massacres became the accepted way of bringing about a change in the government.